thecredibleway/thecredibleway-com/docs/faq/questions/why-worry-about-eternity-if-life-after-death-cant-be-proved.md

 and an overwhelming sense of hopelessness - all of which match what the Bible's description of hell is.

-[Howard Pittman](https://www.youtube.com/watch?v=UKnwGMG7PHg), died of an internal hemorrhage and went to heaven and then returned to earth and has some remarkable things to say of what he saw of religion that is common whereas what God wants relationship with us.
+[Howard Pittman](https://www.youtube.com/watch?v=UKnwGMG7PHg), died of an internal haemorrhage and went to heaven and then returned to earth and has some remarkable things to say of what he saw of religion that is common whereas what God wants relationship with us.
 Pittman's account emphasizes a stern rebuke from God, who told him that his life and works, despite being a minister, were unacceptable much like a *Laodicean-type*